 Mint Mobile Should you use it?

-Yes.
 Mint Mobile will work without issue on any phone that supports T-Mobile's network, which is most unlocked phones out there.
-Most folks will be okay with the 3GB or 8GB plans, but power users can get 12GB per month and still have a great deal.
+If you want to bring your whole family, you can mix and match up to five plans and mange them under one account with Mint Family.
+Most folks will be okay with the 3GB, 8GB, or 12GB plans, but power users can get unlimited data and still have a great deal.

 If T-Mobile's coverage works for you, using Mint Mobile is an easy way to save money on your cell phone bill.